Certificate in Working With Couples

 By the end of this course you will have

-• Understood the basics of human sexual functioning
+• Understood how context affects sexual functioning

 • Learnt about the ageing process with regards to sexual functioning